Courage, Values, Healing

 Founder & Psychotherapist

-Raised in a rural farm town in Iowa, Rabbi Yonasan Bender, L.C.S.W., provides clients from all backgrounds with psychotherapy rooted in cutting-edge empirical research, warm human connection, and timeless wisdom.
+Raised in a rural farm town in Iowa, Yonasan Bender, L.C.S.W. brings his small town values of warmth, commitment, and hard work to provide his clients with the best psychotherapy he can rooted in cutting-edge empirical research, empathy, human connection, and timeless wisdom.

 How Does Therapy Work?